rubiaqute/adventofcss/13 custom-modal/README.md

-Custom modal weas made as one of the challenges in Advent of CSS 2022 (https://www.adventofcss.com/)
+Custom modal was made as one of the challenges in Advent of CSS 2022 (https://www.adventofcss.com/)

 Deploy: https://rubiaqute-modal.netlify.app/